 Brief Therapy Using CBT Indications and Limitations

 While this treatment is effective for many, it may not suit those with more complex or severe symptoms requiring long-term, in-depth treatment.
-Some clients may also find engaging with CBT’s structured, homework-focused nature challenging.
+Some clients may also find engaging with cognitive-behavioral treatment’s structured, homework-focused nature challenging.

 Here are the key features of Brief Strategic Family Therapy: